MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 ### Use A \* Selector

-Use the cascade to your advantage and apply a `*` selector target all immediate children of a layout component.
+Use the cascade to your advantage and apply a `*` selector to target all immediate children of a layout component.

 For example: